-Magnetic ballast use a tried and tested 60 year old technology to regulate the electrical output to the bulb.
-Magnetic ballasts are not switchable so you need to get the exact wattage you require for your HPS or MH bulb.
-Magnetic ballasts are supplied in 250w, 400w, 600w and 1000w.
-Magnetic ballasts are composed of an iron or steel block with a wrap of coiled copper surrounding the block.
-There's no moving parts or sensitive electronics so magnetic ballasts often last decades as a result.
+Magnetic ballast use a tried and tested 60-year-old technology to regulate the electrical output to the bulb.
+Magnetic ballasts are only compatible with a single wattage of bulb.
+You need to get the exact wattage you require for your HPS or MH bulb.
+Magnetic ballasts are supplied in 250, 400, 600 and 1000 W. Magnetic ballasts are composed of an iron or steel block with a wrap of coiled copper surrounding the block.
+There's no moving parts or sensitive electronics so, as a result, magnetic ballasts often last decades.

-Digital ballasts provide an alternative to the dependable magnetic ballast, providing a variable output to run a range of grow bulb wattages from one unit, so with a turn of a dial you can select from 250, 400, 600, 1000 and some ballast have an overdrive feature, allowing the bulb to be driven at 1100w.
-Digital ballasts use a soft start feature when igniting the bulbs, allowing the bulbs to run cooler and prolonging their life.
-Digital ballasts create less heat than magnetic ballast in the unit, resulting in less heat within the garden.
+Digital ballasts provide an alternative to the dependable magnetic ballast.
+The variable output means you can run a range of grow bulbs from a single unit.
+Simply selecting the power output means you can use 250, 400, 600 and 1000 W bulbs, some ballasts have an overdrive feature that allows the bulb to be driven at 1100 W. Digital ballasts use a soft start feature when igniting the bulbs, this allows the bulbs to run cooler, prolonging their life.
+Digital ballasts run cooler than magnetic ballast, resulting in less heat within the garden.

-Electronic controllers are a relatively new development from the high end manufacturers such as Gavita and Dimlux.
-Several lights can be manipulated from a single controller and allow for a soft start- up which should prolong lamp life.
-Controllers can also simulate sunrise and sunset by altering the intensity of light output.
+Electronic controllers allow several lights to be manipulated from a single controller and allow for a soft start- up which should prolong lamp life.
+Controllers can also simulate sunrise and sunset by gradually altering the intensity of light output.

 We offer a range of light hangers to easily install your lighting system onto the ceiling of your room or tent.
 Easyroll light hangers have a strong inbuilt spring that puts tension on the light allowing the gardener to effortlessly change the height the lighting system hangs at.
 Jack Chains provide a stronger solution for heavier equipment.
 Ratchet hangers are robust and can easily be tightened or loosened depending on the intended hanging height.

-Our Jupiter light movers offer a range of solutions to increase your light’s footprint by keeping the light moving across the top of the foliage canopy.
+Jupiter light movers offer a range of solutions to increase your light’s footprint moving light fixtures across the top of the foliage canopy.
 Light movers have many benefits over stationary hangers, including increased coverage of the lamp, higher efficiency and an increased yield.

-Our complete lighting kits provide everything you need to get your light source up and running, in a package that is compatible with the other components supplied in the kit.
-The kits consist of:
+Our complete lighting kits provide everything needed to get your light source up and running.
+Lighting kits come packaged with the other components supplied in the kit, consisting of:

-Here at future Garden, we offer a range of brands that manufacture specifically for the horticultural market.
-Entry-level brands provide the cheapest grow lights that are inexpensive but cost-effective whilst high-end brands use quality components with a lot of research and development to make grow lights more reliable, consistent and longer lasting.
+Here at future Garden, we offer a range of specialist horticultural brands.
+Entry-level brands provide the cheapest, cost-effective grow lights that do a very good job.
+While high-end brands use the highest-quality components, backed by leading-edge research and development processes to make their grow lights more reliable, consistent and longer lasting.

-Maxigrow have been manufacturing specialised horticultural equipment since 1996.
-They’re one of the most popular manufacturers due to their high quality at a fair price.
-HID bulbs, Fluorescent bulbs, reflectors ballasts and controllers.
-All of Maxibright’s line-up has been created to british electrical safety standards.
+Maxibright have been manufacturing specialised horticultural equipment since 1996.
+They’re one of the most popular manufacturers on the market due to their high quality and fair pricing.
+They produce: HID bulbs, Fluorescent bulbs, Reflectors ballasts and Controllers.
+The complete Maxibright line-up is manufactured to British electrical safety standards.

 Gavita supplies major horticultural businesses with lighting for large scale operations in greenhouses that span hectares for both edible and ornamental crops.
-The widespread use of Gavita’s lighting systems across the horticultural industry is a testament to their reliable, effective and yield-boosting grow lights.
-While Gavitas products are on the high end of the market, they produce more lumens per watt than cheaper lighting systems so can increase yields within a garden.
+The widespread use of Gavita’s lighting systems across the horticultural industry is testament to their reliable, effective and yield-boosting grow lights.
+While the range of Gavita products sit at the high-end of the market, they produce more lumens per watt than cheaper lighting systems, and increase final yields.

 Dimlux have pioneered their alpha 98 reflector, which boasts the highest reflectivity of any reflector on the market.
-Dimlux ballasts come with 7 dimmer stages allowing the gardener more options and variability to match their plants requirements.
+Dimlux ballasts come with seven dimmer stages allowing you more options and variability to match your plants requirements.
 Dimlux specialise in complete lighting kits, where the ballast, reflector and bulb are all included and will work together out of the box.

-Philips are world-renowned for their high quality electrical components and their bulbs for indoor horticulture maintain these high standards.
-Most recently, Philips have invested into the 315w Ceramic Metal Halide Research and development culminating in one of the most technologically advanced, highest output per watt and longest lasting bulbs available on the market.
+Philips are world-renowned for their high-quality electrical components.
+Their indoor horticulture bulbs maintain the same high standards.
+Philips invested in the Research and development of their 315 W Ceramic Metal Halide bulbs, culminating in one of the most technologically advanced, highest output per watt and longest lasting bulbs available on the market.